pmlmodelling/ersem/docs/source/tutorials/nemo1d.rst

       axes[1].set_title('Modelled dissolved oxygen at PAPA')                       # add another title fig.tight_layout()                                                           # make it look nice

 In the example above we plot the variables over the entire modelled period, but only in the upper 35 vertical layers (from surface down to ~300 m depth).
 We also have to specify spatial dimensions of the output, as 1D configuration in NEMO actually has horizontal resolution of 3x3 grid points.

+The resulting figure should look like this:

 .. image:: ../../images/C1D_PAPA_ERSEM_plots.png
    :alt: Example C1D_PAPA_FABM_ERSEM output